asyncapi/asyncapi-react/README.md

 $ npm install --save asyncapi-react
 ```

-Add this code to your application to use the component:
+Add this code to your application to use the component.
+Make sure to pass stringified AsyncAPI specification into the `schema` property

 ``` js
 import React from "react";